isavage/wgpihole/README.md

 **Services won't start:**
 - Check that ports 53, 80, and 51820 are open
 - Verify Docker is running on the VPS
-- Check the deployment logs in GitHub Actions
+- Check container logs: `docker compose logs`

 **Can't access Pi-hole admin:**
 - Wait a few minutes for services to fully start